 - If you would like to have a second charger, click here for information on how to to purchase one.

 - If you are experiencing a problem with your Chromebook or it is in need of repair, please let your teacher know right away.
-In addition to Mr. Marshall and Mr. Walsh, we will have an additional building tech support person in the Library to take care of Chromebook problems.
+Visit the Chromebook Help page to get assistance.

 - If your Chromebook has been misplaced, lost or stolen, please let your Advisory teacher know immediately!

-The Dell Chromebook 11 has two USB 3.0 ports, HDMI and an SD Media Card Reader slot through which you can connect external devices.
-Most USB devices and memory cards will install easily and automatically when plugged in.
+The Dell Chromebook 11 has two USB 3.0 ports (a USB-C and a USB-A) through which you can connect external devices.
+Most USB devices will install easily and automatically when plugged in.
 This includes: